nlesc-metrics/metrics-menu/metrics/Downloads.md

 ## How is the data gathered ?

-Retrieve download numbers from github, Zenodo, and relevant package managers (pypi, npm, bintray, conda, etc).
+Retrieve download numbers from different sources through their API.

 ## How is the data gathered aggregated?